Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 endif()
 ```

-The basic improvement to this script can be done by supporting other platforms.
+The basic improvement to this script can be done by supporting other platforms and other compilers like GCC.

+With this simple chain of CMake commands, we are able to download and extract SDL library during build process.